-Assessment: Through the international environmental case study paper assignment, students will critically evaluate international on environmental topics.
-Several learning checkpoint and end-of-module assignments also have an international focus.
+Assessment: Through the international capstone essay, students will critically evaluate international on environmental topics.
+Several reflection assignments also have an international focus.

-Communication Communication is the development and expression of ideas in written and oral forms.

-Students clearly and effectively communicate knowledge, ideas, and reasoning in written or oral forms appropriate to the subject area.
+CommunicationCommunication is the development and expression of ideas in written and oral forms.Students clearly and effectively communicate knowledge, ideas, and reasoning in written or oral forms appropriate to the subject area.